peteroupc/peteroupc.github.io/approxtheory.md

 [^11]: Piţul, P., "Evaluation of the Approximation Order by Positive Linear Operators", dissertation, Universität Duisberg-Essen, 2007.

-[^12]: I suspect that, whenever $L$ is a bounded linear operator that maps continuous functions on a closed interval to functions of that kind, $L$ can be written as a difference between two positive linear operators.
+[^12]: I suspect that, whenever $L$ is a bounded linear operator that maps continuous functions on a compact interval to functions of that kind, $L$ can be written as a difference between two positive linear operators.
 But I have not seen a proof of that statement; Acu et al. ("[**Grüss-type and Ostrowski-type inequalities in approximation theory**](https://doi.org/10.1007/s11253-011-0548-2)", Ukr Math J 63, 843–864, 2011) give a similar statement but without proof.

 [^13]: Gonska, H.H., Meier, J., "On approximation by Bernstein-type operators: best constants", Studia Sci.
 Math.
 Hungar.
 22, 1987.